xiongrxchn/IntelBri.github.io/index.md

 | lat | degree | false |
 | lon | degree | false |

-We publish sensor readings onto OpenChirp, which can visualize data in the Visualization tab.
+We then publish sensor readings onto OpenChirp, which can timely report and visualize data on the website.

 See [acc_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/acc_openchirp.py)and [gps_openchirp.py](https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/code/gps_openchirp.py) for the complete code.
 Note: You should use the Device ID and Token of the device you just created.